jaclu/tmux-packet-loss/scripts/FILES.md

 # FileDescription

-- `all_data.sh` - can clear the DB and display all data or averages
+- `all-data.sh` - Display averags or all data.
+Can also clear the DB.
-- `ctrl_monitor.sh` - starts/stops the monitor
+- `ctrl-monitor.sh` - starts/stops the monitor
   if missing or obsolete.
 Also updates the triggers on each run
-- `display_losses.sh` - Called from the status line, gathers current stats
+- `display-losses.sh` - Called from the status line, gathers current stats
-- `monitor_packet_loss.sh` - Monitors the network link, gathering ping packet losses, and if so configures shuts down when no clients are connected.
+- `monitor-packet-loss.sh` - Monitors the network link, gathering ping packet losses, and if so configures shuts down when no clients are connected.
+  Not normally run directly, started in the background by `ctrl-monitor.sh`
-- `pidfile_handler.sh` - Used to handle pid-files by the other scripts
+- `pidfile-handler.sh` - Used to handle pid-files by the other scripts
-- `prepare_db.sh` - called by`monitor_packet_loss.sh` to create the DB
+- `prepare-db.sh` - called by`monitor-packet-loss.sh` to create the DB
-- `show_settings.sh` - Can be called from the command line to inspect current settings
+- `show-settings.sh` - Can be called from the command line to inspect current settings
-- `test_data.sh` - Used to feed test data into the DB
+- `test-data.sh` - Used to feed test data into the DB
 - `tmux-plugin-tools.sh` - Provide version & dependency checks
 - `utils.sh` - Common stuff